mjbradvica/personal-website-articles/2021/blazor-series/BlazorStateManagement/blazor-state-management-1-3.md

 ```

 Our component now accepts the StateStore as a cascading parameter which we will use to publish counter events.
-We have two button that will publish an event to either increase or decrease the counter.
+We have two buttons that will publish an event to either increase or decrease the counter.

 We now need a component to react to the events that are being published: